History of Slough: Post-trading estate

 1918 saw a large area of agricultural land to the west of Slough developed as an army motor repair depot, used to store and repair huge numbers of motor vehicles coming back from World War I in Flanders.

 In April 1920 the Government sold the site and its contents to the Slough Trading Co.
 Ltd. Repair of ex-army vehicles continued until 1925 when the Slough Trading Company Act was passed allowing the company (renamed Slough Estates Ltd) to establish an Industrial Estate.
 Spectacular growth and employment ensued, with Slough attracting workers from many parts of the UK and abroad.
 Large housing estates were built to cater for these workers and their families, notably Manor Park and Cippenham.

 There was a major extension of the Slough Urban District in 1930.
 The local government district expanded westward, and was divided into wards for the first time (the new areas of Burnham, Farnham and Stoke as well as the divisions of the old district Central, Chalvey, Langley and Upton).
 In 1938 the town received its first royal charter and became a municipal borough.
-See List of Mayors of Slough which starts with the Charter Mayor in 1938, who became the first elected mayor in November 1938.
+See the list of mayors of Slough, which starts with the charter mayor in 1938, who became the first elected mayor in November 1938.

 The new town and the factories being built drew a protest poem in 1937 from John Betjeman, called Slough, beginning "Come friendly bombs and fall on Slough...".
 Ironically, during the Second World War, the town, which also became home to an Emergency Hospital for casualties from London, experienced a series of air raids, most frequently in October 1940.
 Local air raid deaths and a smaller number of deaths at the Emergency Hospital account for the 23 civilian lives recorded lost in Slough Municipal Borough.

 After the war, several further large housing developments arose to take large numbers of people migrating from war-damaged London, notably the London County Council estates at Britwell and Langley, and the borough council estate at Wexham Court (then outside the area of the borough).

 In the early 1970s the main A4 road was routed onto Wellington Street, north of and parallel to the High Street.
 This re-routing allowed the building of a major shopping complex, Queensmere, between the High Street and Wellington Street.
 Slough was incorporated into Berkshire from Buckinghamshire in the 1974 local government reorganisation.
 The old Municipal Borough was abolished and replaced by a Non-metropolitan district authority, which was made a Borough by the town's second Royal Charter.
 Britwell and Wexham Court became part of Slough at this time, with their own parish councils.

 On 1 April 1995, the Borough of Slough expanded slightly into Buckinghamshire and Surrey, to take in Colnbrook and Poyle, which received a joint parish council.
 Slough became a unitary authority on 1 April 1998, with the abolition of Berkshire County Council and the 1973–1998 Borough.
 The present unitary authority was created a Borough by the town's third Royal charter.